 Taking place from 22nd July to 17th August 2019, the Ceilidh Trail provides visitors to Scotland with the opportunity to experience authentic traditional Scottish music in a wide range of settings.
 We invite you to come and join us for a ceilidh dance in a village hall, a concert at a historic site, or a performance in one of Scotland’s leading theatres.
 You will hear beautifully crafted songs in both the Gaelic and Scots languages and lively folk tunes played on fiddles, accordions and other traditional musical instruments.
 Why not join us in some of Scotland’s finest pubs and restaurants for an informal music session during the peak tourist season in July and August?

-Fifteen outstanding young musicians from across Scotland have auditioned for a paid summer job touring on the Fèis Rois Ceilidh Trail.
+Fifteen outstanding young musicians from across Scotland tour on the Fèis Rois Ceilidh Trail.
 The young people are between 16 and 25 and many of them are studying at some of the country’s leading music schools, including the Royal Conservatoire of Scotland and the University of the Highlands and Islands.
 This project provides a professional development opportunity and a stepping stone between studying and launching a career as a performing artist.

 The contact with musicians from different parts of Scotland exposed me to a more varied repertoire of tunes and gave me an insight into some of the different stylistic aspects tied to place.
 Touring and travelling allowed a lot of down time to chat about experiences in the music industry and doing different sorts of gigs and playing to different sorts of audiences.2017 participant